stacksimplify/aws-eks-kubernetes-masterclass/09-EKS-Workloads-on-Fargate/09-02-Fargate-Profiles-Advanced-YAML/README.md

-# Create 3 environments using Namespaces
+# Mixed Mode Deployment - 3 Apps

 ## Step-01: What are we going to learn?
 - We are going to learn about writing Fargate Profiles using YAML wherein with YAML we can create multiple fargate profiles at a time.